Everything you need to know about our product install, setup steps, configuration and usage of various features

 MIDI Clock (experimental)

-We are experimenting to add general MIDI clock to the plug-in / applications by standard feature.
-This might crash on some systems on a specific setups, so be cautious when using it.
+We are experimenting to add general MIDI clock to the Editor by standard feature.
+This might crash on some systems on a specific setup, so be cautious when experimenting with it.

 Check Send Sequencer Start / Stop Commands [1] if you want to send MTC start and stop commands.

-Check Send Continuous MIDI Clock information [2] if you want to sync MIDI clocked Effects and Arpeggiator to plug-in / application tempo information.
+Check Send Continuous MIDI Clock information [2] if you want to sync MIDI clocked Effects and Arpeggiator to the Editor tempo information.

-Note #1: The clock with the plug-in / application might be inaccurate, so if you have another solution to sync clock information from your DAW to the hardware, use that instead.
+NOTE: The clock with the Editor might be inaccurate, so if you have another solution to sync clock information from your DAW to the hardware, use that instead.